 The Securities Purchase Agreement provides that neither United nor Fletcher shall have the right to convert or redeem any portion of the Convertible Preferred Stock into Common Stock to the extent such conversion or redemption would result in aggregate issuances to Fletcher of in excess of 9.75% of the number of shares of Common Stock that would be outstanding after giving effect to such conversion or redemption.
-In the event that United cannot effect a conversion or redemption shall be effected into an equal number of shares of non-voting Common Stock Equivalent Junior Preferred Stock, par value \$1.00 per share, of the Company ("Junior Preferred Stock"); provided, however, that in no event shall United effect any conversion or redemption of the Convertible Preferred Stock or exercise of the Warrant (defined below) to the extent such conversion, redemption or exercise would result in aggregate issuances to Fletcher of in excess of 33.33% of the Total Equity of United.
+In the event that United cannot effect a conversion or redemption of the Convertible Preferred Stock into Common Stock due to the limit described in the immediately preceding sentence, the conversion or redemption shall be effected into an equal number of shares of non-voting Common Stock Equivalent Junior Preferred Stock, par value \$1.00 per share, of the Company ("Junior Preferred Stock"); provided, however, that in no event shall United effect any conversion or redemption of the Convertible Preferred Stock or exercise of the Warrant (defined below) to the extent such conversion, redemption or exercise would result in aggregate issuances to Fletcher of in excess of 33.33% of the Total Equity of United.
 For purposes of the preceding sentence, "Total Equity" means the value as reflected on the balance sheet of United of all shares of common, preferred and other equity capital of United outstanding as of the date of determination.